 Federal duck stamps are not sold via MyODFW.com but some ODFW offices sell them so check with the office where you want to buy.
 You can also purchase your duck stamp at a post office or another location that sells them (such as an outdoor retailer or national wildlife refuge).

 Instead of mail order, customers will be able to purchase and print license products at home, so the mail/fax order method will be phased out.

 To provide better service to customers, reduce our operating costs and modernize our licensing system.
-Customers will be able to buy and print their documents directly from home, 24 hours a day, without waiting for them to be mailed like under the current system.
-Or, customers can choose to buy and immediately use an electronic document, keeping licenses/tags/validations on their smartphone instead of in their pockets.
-The move to the new system is expected to save $2 million per year, thanks to the elimination of specialty paper and computer equipment and overall lower cost of the system.
+Customers are now able to buy and print their documents directly from home, 24 hours a day, without waiting for them to be mailed like under the current system.
+Or, customers can now buy and immediately use an electronic document, keeping licenses/tags/validations on their smartphone instead of in their pockets.
+The move to the new system is expected to save as much as $2 million per year, thanks to the elimination of specialty paper and computer equipment and overall lower cost of the system.
 The system will also allow ODFW and Oregon State Police to look up licensing information while in the field and offline, which is not possible under the current system.

 Is the cost of tags and licenses changing due to the new system?